 Despite the best preparation and most careful driving, accidents can happen.
 If in a Labor Day weekend crash, follow these tips:

 Labor Day weekend can be an enjoyable time, but some motorists may drive recklessly.
-If you become injured by a negligent driver, our Los Angeles car accident lawyers at ACTS Law can offer you legal advice.
-For a free consultation, call us today at 833-ACTS-LAW or contact us online.
+If you become injured by a negligent driver, our Los Angeles car accident lawyers at ACTS LAW can offer you legal advice.
+For a free consultation, call us today at 833-228-7529 or contact us online.
 Located in Los Angeles and San Diego, we serve clients throughout Southern California.